Addi3/Addie-s-TARDIS-Reimagined-Datapack-1.21/README.md

 -add functionality to EOH (save each state as a strucute, use /place template at an armorstand to open/close)

+-add advancements; when entering a tardis for the first time, when getting a key, when getting key, when first taking off, when opening the EOH `Currently Working On`

 ------
 # ADDED
 * POWER LEVER